Simple Compact Monotone Tree Drawings: Conclusion and Open Problems

 \end{theorem}

-\begin{proof} The monotonicity of the drawing follows directly from Lemma~\ref{lemma:algMonotone2}.
-By applying Lemma~\ref{lemma:bound3} with the gravity root $r$, where Algorithm~\ref{algo:2_quadrants} assigns $a_1(r) = 0$ and $a_2(r) = \pi$, we get that in the worst case the drawing of $T$ that consists of $G_r^R$ on the first quadrant and $G_r^L$ on the second quadrant, uses for each one a grid of side-length that is smaller or equal to:
+\begin{proof} The monotonicity and the planarity of the produced drawing follows directly from \Cref{lemma:algMonotone2}.
+By applying \Cref{lemma:bound3} with gravity root $r$, where \Cref{algo:2_quadrants} assigns $a_1(r) = 0$ and $a_2(r) = \pi$, we get that in the worst case the drawing of $T$ that consists of $\Gamma_r^R$ on the first quadrant and $\Gamma_r^L$ on the second quadrant, uses for each one a grid of side-length that is smaller or equal to:

-The total width of the grid that Algorithm~\ref{algo:2_quadrants} draws $T$ is the sum of the width of $G_r^R$ and $G_r^L$.
-The total height of the grid that Algorithm~\ref{algo:2_quadrants} draws $T$ is the maximum height of $G_r^R$ and $G_r^L$.
-Given that a grid of width $w$ and height $h$ is an $(w+1) \times (h+1)$ grid\footnote{Recall that we measure length (width/height) in units of distance but, when we denote the dimensions of a grid we use the number of grid points in each dimension.}, the size of the total grid used by Algorithm~\ref{algo:2_quadrants} is bounded by:
+The total width of the grid that \Cref{algo:2_quadrants} draws $T$ is the sum of the width of $\Gamma_r^R$ and $\Gamma_r^L$.
+The total height of the grid that \Cref{algo:2_quadrants} draws $T$ is the maximum height of $\Gamma_r^R$ and $\Gamma_r^L$.
+Given that a grid of width $w$ and height $h$ is an $(w+1) \times (h+1)$ grid\footnote{Recall that we measure length (width/height) in units of distance but, when we denote the dimensions of a grid we use the number of grid points in each dimension.}, the size of the total grid used by \Cref{algo:2_quadrants} is bounded by:

 Therefore, when $n$ is odd the grid size is bounded by $n \times \frac{n+1}{2}$ while, when $n$ is even it is bounded by is $(n+1) \times \left( \frac{n}{2}+1\right)$. \end{proof}